Vertigo is a sensation of motion or spinning that is often described as dizziness.

 - Meniere's disease

-- Pressure on a nerve (most often due to a noncancerous tumor such as a meningioma or schwannoma)
+- Pressure on the vestibular nerve, usually from a noncancerous tumor such as a meningioma or schwannoma)

 - Blood vessel disease